ma-compbio/LLOKI/README.md

 conda activate lloki

-## Dependencies
+## Step 2: Install Dependencies

-Conda installations

-PyTorch (2.1.0) with CUDA (11.8)
+Install PyTorch with CUDA (optional)

+If you have an NVIDIA GPU and want to use CUDA for acceleration, install PyTorch with the desired CUDA version.
+For example, to install PyTorch 2.1.0 with CUDA 11.8, run:

+conda install pytorch==2.1.0 cudatoolkit=11.8 -c pytorch

+Note: For a CPU-only installation, you can omit the cudatoolkit argument.

+## Install Remaining Dependencies

-Users can install the necessary packages using requirements.txt
+You can install all other necessary packages using the requirements.txt file included in the project:

+pip install -r requirements.txt